andyatkinson/rideshare/README.md

 # Rideshare

-Rideshare is a Rails API only app.
-This means there is no user interface.
+Rideshare is a Rails API only app, that simulates a portion of a Rideshare company's app.

-Rideshare proudly runs on PostgreSQL.
+Since it's an API only app, there is no user interface.
+Interact with the app via the Rails server, console, and command line programs.

-This application will be continually updated to use the latest available versions of PostgreSQL, Ruby, and Ruby on Rails.
+Rideshare proudly runs on PostgreSQL. 🐘

 ## Local Development